NancyBabe/nancy-portfolio/Readme.md

 - Learn about my blockchain services
 - Discover how I can help you leverage blockchain technology to transform your business

-Let's connect, collaborate gitand build the future of decentralized solutions together!
+Let's connect, collaborate and build the future of decentralized solutions together!